 Type of consumer behavior determines consumer’s purchasing decisions.
 Decisions to purchase toothpaste or a new car differ.
 Large and expensive purchase will require the buyer think more, as well as need a larger number of the decision-making process participants.
 Assel distinguishes 4 types of consumer buying behavior based on the level of one’s involvement in the process of buying and awareness of differences between brands of goods (Oliver).

 The complex buying behavior is present in case of high degree of involvement of a consumer in the buying process and in case of knowledge of significant differences in brands.
-Usually such behavior is noted in rare purchases of expensive goods.
+Usually, such behavior is noted in rare purchases of expensive goods.
 Most often, the buyer does not have sufficient information about the product category, and thus requires more information.
 For example, a person who buys a computer may not know the meaning of such specifications as RAM 32 MB, monitor resolution, hard drive.
 Such details do not matter to the buyer until one gets familiar with the concepts.
 Producers of goods the purchase of which requires a high degree of involvement of the consumer should be aware of how serious a consumer will collect information about prospective purchase and evaluate it.
 Marketers need to develop strategies to help consumers understand the relative importance of the characteristics of goods and inform buyers about the ways one brand differs from another.

 Sometimes buying process takes place at a high degree of consumer involvement, who does not always notice small differences of similar products from different manufacturers.
 The high degree of involvement is based on the fact that the purchase is risky, one does not purchase such items often, and the value of goods is high.
 In this case, the buyer will try to get around all the shops to compare the products, but he will make a purchase quickly enough judging mainly from the levels of price and service in a store.
 For example, buying a carpet involves a high degree of involvement of the consumer, as it is quite an expensive purchase and, moreover, should reflect the taste of the buyer.
 On the other hand, the majority of carpets from different manufacturers of about the same price may seem very similar to each other.
 After the purchase the consumer can experience the feeling of dissonance; note some deficiencies in the carpet or hear positive reviews about the carpets of friends and colleagues.
 At the same time, the customer will attentively listen to information confirming the correctness of his choice.
 In this example, the consumer makes a purchase first and then he forms a new belief followed by an attitude.
 Therefore, the marketing policy should be aimed at providing the consumer with information that would help him stay happy with a purchase.

-The process of purchasing goods is usually has low involvement of the customer in the process in case of the absence of significant differences between brands.
+The process of purchasing goods usually has low involvement of the customer in the process in case of the absence of significant differences between brands.
 For example, the purchase of salt: here the degree of involvement of consumers is low.
 When purchasing a product that does not require a high degree of involvement of the consumer, there is no need to actively search for information about different brands and carefully make purchasing decisions (Oliver).
 Manufacturers of such products with small differences between brands can increase sales effectively by using the practice of discounts and sales, as buyers do not pay much attention to a particular brand.
-The advertisement should describe only the most important qualities of a product; visual symbols should be catchy, imaginative, and clearly associate with a particular brand.
+The advertisement should describe only the most important qualities of a product; visual symbols should be catchy, imaginative, and clearly associated with a particular brand.
 Such advertising campaign should focus on the repetition of short messages.

 Stuck with your assignment?